 - Log into IBackup desktop application and click the 'Restore' tab.

-- Under My Account, right-click the required file and select the 'View previous version' option.
-The Previous Versions section is displayed.
+- Right-click the required file and select the 'View previous versions' option.
+The Previous versions section is displayed.

-- Select a version to restore and click 'Restore Now' button.
+- Select a version to restore and click on 'Restore Now' button.

 - Choose the restore destination on your local computer and click 'Restore'.